O-Thadd/HNG-Mobile-Task-3/README.md

 ## Future Features
-If I had more time, I'd complete the task.
-Features still remaining include:
+If I had more time, I'd implement
-1. Dark mode
+1. Support for more languages
-2. Filtering countries
+2. More options for the filter
-3. Handling network errors
+3. More decorations in form of animations.

 ## Challenges
-- Time factor.
-The change in initial deadline disrupted my process.
+- Collapsing menu.
+This proved difficult but eventually solved thanks to some constraintLayout features.
-- Particularly:
+- Multi language.
+5 lanugages are supported.
+It was tedious getting the translations of all strings used in the project in all 5 languages.
 - API response.
 The documentaiton was not very helpful.
 To properly parse the response, I had to study the plain text response painstaikingly

 ## Appetize.io